 To mark the 100-year anniversary of The Representation of the People’s Act, in March 2018 Castlefield Gallery, Manchester, launched a new exhibition by Ruth Barker & Hannah Leighton-Boyce which now tours exclusively to Glasgow Women’s Library in 2019.

 The Glasgow exhibition consists of the specially commissioned work by Barker and Leighton-Boyce, including new work not previously displayed.
-It will also be accompanied by newly commissioned writing, Affinity, from the award-winning writer, and University of Salford Chancellor and writer-in-residence, Professor Jackie Kay.
+It will also be accompanied by newly commissioned writing, Affinity, from the award-winning writer, Scottish Maker and University of Salford Chancellor and Writer in Residence, Professor Jackie Kay.
 The poems will be on our website from Monday 4 February.

 For further details visit the Glasgow Women’s Library website.

 Preview: Thursday 31 January 2019, 5.30 – 7.30pm.
 Premiere of Affinity by Jackie Kay at 6.15pm

 Exhibition dates: Friday 1 February – Saturday 23 March 2019

 Opening hours: Monday, Tuesday, Wednesday & Friday, 9.30am – 5pm; Thursday 9.30am – 7.30pm and Saturday 12 – 4pm